Marcroth0/canned-water/README.md

 ## Deployment

-The site was deployed using Heroku, following the steps offered by Codeinstitute.
-Instructions are found [here](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

-Heroku:
+Deploying to Heroku:

 AWS - static:

 ## Credits

-- A general shout-out to [StackOverflow](https://stackoverflow.com/), which solved a lot of issues.
+- A general shout-out to [StackOverflow](https://stackoverflow.com/), which solved a lot of issues and gave a lot of answers.
+Always a key website for inspiration and working code.
-- Credit for images used in posts [chikenbugagashenka](https://www.freepik.com/free-vector/boys-girls-kids-aggression-conflict-set_20892288.htm#query=argue&position=11&from_view=search)
+- Credit for images used in posts [chikenbugagashenka]
+- Credit to this fellow gentlemen which automated code I took great inspiration from [here](https://github.com/BrianWhelanDublin/milestone-project-4)
+- Credit to [Freefrontend](https://freefrontend.com/) from which I took inspiration from when it came to the Sidebar as well as

-- [dbdiagram](https://dbdiagram.io/) for offering a database-visualiser
+- [dbdiagram](https://dbdiagram.io/) for offering a database-visualiser.